jpforcioli/github_howto_jsonrpc_api/009_provisioning_template_management.rst

            ]
          }

-Recent versions of FortiManager (7.0.x) seem to use a different method:
+Recent versions of FortiManager (7.0.x) seem to use a different API request:

 .. tab-set::